ESI Philippines Strengthens GenSan’s Mangrove Conservation Through ‘Roots Strong Project’

 In GenSan, identified mangrove areas include Bula, Baluan, Buayan, and Tambler.

-Mangroves are vital breeding grounds for 70% of marine species and act as natural shields against storm surges and climate change, absorbing 30% more carbon dioxide than terrestrial trees.
+Mangroves serve as vital breeding grounds for marine species and act as natural shields against storm surges and the impacts of climate change.
+They also help absorb carbon dioxide, making them crucial for both biodiversity and climate resilience.

 Founder and President Pierre Fidenci said the Roots Strong model could be replicated in other coastal barangays along Sarangani Bay, urging volunteers and advocates to take part in mangrove planting and conservation activities.